ziutek/ziutek.github.io/drafts/go_on_very_small_hardware3.md

 The *XorShift64* pseudorandom number generator is used to generate random colors.
 The [XORSHIFT](https://en.wikipedia.org/wiki/Xorshift) is currently the only algorithm implemented by *math/rand* package.
 You have to explicitly initialize it using its *Seed* method with nonzero argument.

-The *rgb* variable is of type *wsuart.ColorOrder* and is set to the GRB color order used by WS2812 (WS2811 uses the RGB order).
+The *rgb* variable is of type *wsuart.ColorOrder* and is set to the GRB color order used by WS2812 (WS2811 uses RGB order).
 It is then used to translate colors to pixels.

 The `wsuart.Make(24)` creates initialized strip of 24 pixels.
 It is equivalent of: